MisterOla/W3SCHOOLS-HTML-NOTES/README.md

 B. Including HTML codes formated at a code and not text enclose your code in the three back quotes ``` html codes ```

+ C. Inserting "Back to top" Button
+1. Insert  the hyperlink in Homepage (in table of content) first section:   HTML Lecture<a name="#homepage">
+2. Insert the Back to top button in the section of the body of document:    [Back to top](#homepage)

 __See the next note on CSS:https://github.com/MisterOla/CSS-TUTORIALS-W3SCHOOLS_